 I don’t have an automated “store” so the way to get it is to send me $20 through PayPal and I’ll e-mail you a download link.
 Make sure that either PayPal has your correct e-mail address or send me an e-mail so I’ll know where to send the file link. firstname.lastname@example.org

-If you’re outside the US, I’d appreciate it if you make that $21 since PayPal tacks on extra fees for currency exchange.
+If you’re outside the US or are using a credit card with PayPal, I’d appreciate it if you make that $21 since PayPal tacks on extra fees for currency exchange and credit cards.

 Click Here to go straight to my PayPal account, or you can do it the old fashioned way from your own PayPal account web page by sending money to email@example.com

 IMPORTANT and FREE!!!! –

 No, not the whole book, sorry, but as of July 31, 2011, Cafe Press has declared CDs obsolete and is therefore no longer publishing the companion CD to the book.
 Since I was only making a buck on the CD sales, I’ve decided to give it away for the downloading.
 The CD contains a useful utility for setting the CMOS from a bootable floppy and a couple of other useful tools.
 Click on the link below to download the Utilities disk:

 Mackie Hard Disk Recorder Utilities (ZIP file)